xsuite/xsuite/docs/s_dependent_magnetic_fields.rst

 element.
 Thin correctors are then inserted near the ends of the resulting line and matched to close the trajectory through the device.

 The ``FieldFitter`` used here is an example-specific helper.
-For a different field-map format or fitting strategy, the same workflow can be used after producing the corresponding ``Spline4`` data for each longitudinal region.
+Users can apply their own fitting procedure to produce the corresponding ``Spline4`` data for each longitudinal region.

 .. literalinclude:: generated_code_snippets/splineboris_build_undulator.py
    :language: python